Advice for Booking Charters in COVID Times

-- Example 1: At the time of writing, if you start a sailing trip in St Lucia, you may not be able to get to St Vincent & The Grenadines without a COVID test and a quarantine period, unless you have been in St Lucia for 14 days before and completed their testing requirements.
+- Example 1: At the time of writing, if you start a sailing trip in St Lucia, you may not be able to get to St Vincent & The Grenadines without a COVID test and a 14 quarantine period, even if you have been in St Lucia for 14 days before and completed their testing requirements.

-- Example 2: The British Virgin Islands is still closed but is due to open their borders on 1st December 2020.
-For now, borders will only open to flights via Beef Island, yachts will not be able to enter BVI waters yet.
+- Example 2: The British Virgin Islands is still closed but is due to open their borders on 1st March 2021 for boats not already in their waters.
+You can arrive by air via Beef Island.
 So you will need to arrive by air to start a charter in the British Virgin Islands and the yacht will already have to be there.

 When planning where you want to sail, consider the scope of sailing and anchorages available within a country’s borders.
 Are there enough anchorages and sailing opportunities for a week or two?
 These countries/islands all have great sailing areas within their own waters for a 7-10-day boat charter: